-The Company submitted a plan to the Staff to regain compliance (a "Compliance Plan") with the Continued Listing Standards on October 2, 2024 and is considering the various options available to regain compliance with the Continued Listing Standards.
-If the Company's Compliance Plan is accepted, Nasdaq will grant the Company up to 180 calendar days from the date of the Notice to evidence compliance.
-If Nasdaq does not accept the Company's Compliance Plan, the Company will have the opportunity to appeal that decision to a Nasdaq hearings panel per Nasdaq Listing Rule 5815(a).
+The Company submitted a plan to the Staff to regain compliance (a "Compliance Plan") with the Continued Listing Standards on October 2, 2024 and is considering.
+On October 11, 2024, the various options available to regain compliance with Company received a letter from the Continued Listing Standards.
+If Staff advising the Company that the Staff did not accept the Company's Compliance Plan is accepted, (the "Determination Letter") as written.
+In accordance with Nasdaq will grant Listing Rule 5815(a), the Company up requested a hearing before the Nasdaq Hearings Panel (the "Panel") to appeal the Staff's determination and provide additional information.
+The hearing took place on December 12, 2024, and the Company is currently awaiting the results of this hearing.
+If the Company's appeal is successful, the Company may be granted additional time (up to 180 calendar days from the date of the Notice Determination Letter) to evidence compliance.
+If Nasdaq does not accept compliance with the Company's Compliance Plan, Continued Listing Standards or outright continued listing on the Company will have the opportunity to appeal that decision to a Nasdaq hearings panel per Nasdaq Listing Rule 5815(a).
+Nasdaq.